 In order to generate the full ocean carbonate system, two of the four carbonate system variables are needed.
 As TA is closely linked to salinity it is selected as one variable, for the second variable DIC is selected.
 There are many algorithms in the published literature for both TA and DIC and the required measurements in the river outflows are available to evaluate those algorithms.
-Other pairings of carbonate system parameters can be used to derive the full carbonate system (Land et al., 2015b) but are not explored here, for example .
-Gregor and Gruber (2021) use TA and pCO2.
+Other pairings of carbonate system parameters can be used to derive the full carbonate system (Land et al., 2015b) but are not explored here (e.g. Gregor and Gruber (2021) who use TA and pCO_2).

-An exhaustive literature search using 24 search terms identified prospective algorithms that could be applied to the Amazon and Congo River outflows.
-The full list of search terms and identified algorithms can be found in the supplementary materials.
-The region bounds of the Amazon outflow were defined as being 2° S to 24° N and 70° W to 31° W. The bounds of the Congo outflow were defined as being between 10°S to 4°N and 2° W to 16° E. To be included in the algorithm evaluation, algorithms needed to be applicable to these regions and to take the form of a linear or quadratic relationship with input variables that were easy to obtain and available as spatially and temporally varying datasets.
-These input variables included sea surface temperature (SST), sea surface salinity (SSS), potential temperature (which is assumed to be approximately equal to SST at the surface), dissolved oxygen (DO), nitrate (NO3), phosphate (PO4-3), silicate (SiO4-4) and chlorophyll-a.
-26 of the identified algorithms were not included in the algorithm evaluation as they could not generate TA or DIC using the accessible input variables listed above or were not based on empirical algorithms (See Table S2 for the full list).
-Any approaches involving biogeochemical models or neural networks were not included in the algorithm evaluation.
+An exhaustive literature search using 24 search terms (listed in the supplementary materials) identified prospective algorithms that could be applied to the Amazon and Congo River outflows.
+The full list of identified algorithms can be found

+- 120 in the supplementary materials.
+To be included in the algorithm evaluation, algorithms needed to be applicable within the outflow region of either river (the Amazon between 2° S and 24° N and between 70° W and 31° W or the Congo between 10°S and 4°N and between 2° W and 16° E) and to take the form of a linear or quadratic relationship with accessible input variables e.g. sea surface temperature (SST), sea surface salinity (SSS), potential temperature (which is assumed to be approximately equal to SST at the surface), dissolved oxygen (DO), nitrate (NO3-), phosphate (PO4-3), silicate (SiO4-4) and - 125 chlorophyll-a.
+26 of the identified algorithms were not included in the algorithm evaluation as they could not generate TA or DIC using the accessible input variables listed above or were not based on empirical algorithms (e.g. they were full biogeochemical models or neural networks approaches) (See Table S2 for the full list).
 10 TA algorithms (5 of 10 report RMSD values in their original publication) and 6 DIC algorithms (5 of 6 report RMSD) were evaluated for the Amazon and 4 TA algorithms (3 of 4 report RMSD) and 9 DIC algorithms (4 of 7 report RMSD) were evaluated for the Congo (Table S1). wRMSD and RMSDe can only be calculated for algorithms which report RMSD, so it is important to distinguish these.
 Table S1 details each algorithm's input variables, the published algorithm RMSD, the stated environmental ranges for which the algorithm is valid and some brief descriptive notes of how the algorithm was developed.
 The target output variable, the input variables, the mathematical algorithm, the valid geographical region and the valid geophysical conditions for each algorithm were then gathered for use in the algorithm evaluation process.

-2.3 Algorithm evaluation
+135 2.3 Algorithm evaluation